 The team used building energy modeling and analysis to determine the facility’s envelope requirements to control the building’s heat loss without the need to add more insulation.
 As a result, the Sullivan Center uses approximately 40% less energy than the minimum base requirements for energy-efficient buildings set by the American Society of Heating, Refrigerating and Air Conditioning Engineers (ASHRAE).

 Donating, recycling, and reusing construction materials diverted 85% of waste from landfills.
 The products used in the construction of this facility contain 23% recycled materials.

-Design-assist preconstruction started in June 2011 and continued through construction start in June 2012.
-Through the process, Nordic PCL determined that the original precast concrete design was too heavy for the site, and they were able to change the structure quickly without affecting the start date.
+Design-assist preconstruction started in June 2011 and continued through the start of construction, in June 2012.
+Through the process, Nordic PCL determined that the original precast concrete design was too heavy for the site, and changed the structure quickly without affecting the start date.

-The school community was actively involved with and included in this project: from kindergarteners creating their own construction memory books and art students painting the safety fence, to the fourth-grade Boy Scout troop touring the site to earn their engineering badges and a science teacher conducting mass experiments on the auger cast concrete, the construction team included far more than just Nordic PCLers.
+The school community was actively involved with and included in this project: from kindergarteners creating their own construction memory books and art students painting the safety fence to the fourth-grade Boy Scout troop touring the site to earn their engineering badges, and a science teacher conducting experiments on the mass of auger cast concrete, the construction team included many more than the Nordic PCL crew.